 Finally, an attorney can make a fundamental appeal to fairness.
 Damages are based on what a jury believes is fair and reasonable.
 When comparing fault for an accident, or for the injuries that result, a jury must consider who must bear the burden.
 Should the burden of medical expenses, lost income, and pain and suffering rest with an innocent driver who forgot to buckle up?
 Or should that burden be place on a negligent driver whose careless maneuver caused two fast-moving vehicles to collide?

 Whether you wore a seatbelt of not, if you’ve been in a car accident, you need a talented and determined attorney to help you secure the compensation you deserve.
-To schedule a free consultation with a lawyer from Rubin & Licatesi, P.C., call us at 516-227-2662 or contact our Brooklyn office online.
+To schedule a free consultation with a lawyer from Licatesi Law Group, LLP, call us at 516-227-2662 or contact our Brooklyn office online.